danielinux7/open-translate/README.md

 [server]: https://github.com/danielinux7/Open-Translate/blob/master/docs/server.md

 ## Server:
-To add a new language to the server, you should include your ctranslate2 model under the /models/{source langauge code-target language code}/ folder (i.e /models/en-fr/ for english and frensh), this should also map to the frontend in angular as shown in the frontend guideline.
+To add a new language to the server, you should include your ctranslate2 model under the /models/{source langauge code-target language code}/ folder (i.e /models/en-fr/ for english and frensh), this should also map to the frontend in angular as shown in the frontend guideline.\
+For sentencepiece tokenoization, it can added like this: /sentencepiece/{language code}.model and /sentencepiece/{language code}.vocab (i.e /sentencepiece/de.model and /sentencepiece/de.vocab to add trained german sentencepiece models)\
+The starred folder is where edited/good translation is sent from the users via the frontend, these are tab-limited formatted as {source language sentence {tab} target language sentence}, (i.e /starred/zh-jp.txt is where you would find translations from chinease to japanease added from user's inputs)